-Prerequisite(s): Acceptance into the Certificate of Achievement in Practical Nursing program; NURS 101 with a grade of "C" or higher, NURS 111 with a grade of "C" or higher, NURS 111C with a credit grade, and NURS 111L with a credit grade.
+Prerequisite(s): Acceptance into the Certificate of Achievement in Practical Nursing program; NURS 101 with a grade of "C" or higher, NURS 111C with a credit grade, and NURS 111L with a credit grade.

 Corequisite(s): NURS 121 and NURS 121L.